ofirgall/learn-nvim/chapters/00-why-should-i-learn.md

 The important binds are on/next to the keys your hands should always be on: `asdf jkl;`. \
 It isn't a must to touch type (I don't touch type 100%) but I recommend trying to switch anyways.

+##### Disclaimer
+You can use a mouse. \
+I configured a mouse to allow, "guests" to show me stuff in my workstation. \
+I use mouse to **read** code, I feel it more convenient. \
+I use mouse when showing someone in my workstation to allow him to follow what I doing.

 #### The right way to program
 It's a strong saying but I'm convinced that `nvim` is the right way to program.